Iran minister orders probe into sexual assault of teen footballers

-TEHRAN: Iran's sports minister has ordered a probe into allegations of sexual assault targeting teenagers at a football academy in the country's northeast, state media reported Saturday.
+TEHRAN: Iran´s sports minister has ordered a probe into allegations of sexual assault targeting teenagers at a football academy in the country´s northeast, state media reported on Saturday.

 “A former media manager for the Shahr Khodro football team has claimed on social media that the parents of 15 players from this club and its academy have filed a complaint against the club and its coaches for sexually assaulting their children,” state news agency IRNA reported.